eclipse-sumo/sumo/docs/web/docs/TraCI/Change_Vehicle_State.md

 This command induces a temporary increase of the vehicles desired time headway (car-following parameter tau) and specifies a minimal space headway to keep, as well.
-The execution is seperated into an adaptation phase, where the headways are gradually altered at the specified rate.
+The execution is separated into an adaptation phase, where the headways are gradually altered at the specified rate.
 As soon as the desired headways are established they are kept for the specified duration.
 Afterwards they are reset to the original value.